White House: Congress must act soon to replenish COVID funds

 Since the onset of the pandemic, the federal government has worked to make COVID-19 treatments and vaccines free.
 Earlier this year, Biden began shipping up to eight free virus tests to U.S. households.

-Quillian said the administration is open to eventually shifting the cost of shots and pills to insurers, like treatments for other illnesses, particularly as the virus becomes subsides.
+Quillian said the administration is open to eventually shifting the cost of the drugs to insurers, like treatments for other illnesses, particularly as the virus becomes subsides.
 But she said that the White House believes COVID-19 recovery is still too fragile to make the change yet, and that Washington needed to foot the bill.

 “We can’t squander our position,” Quillian said.

-Note: This story was first published on March 4, 2022.
-It was updated on March 7, 2022 to correct that AstraZeneca’s COVID-19 prophylactic for immunocompromised individuals is not a pill, but delivered by injection.